 Hello!
 I'm Arcadia, creator and writer of Crowns & Coffees.
-I'm a first year PhD Student at Boston University studying Developmental Psychology and early life stress.
+I'm a second year PhD Student at Boston University studying Developmental Psychology and early life stress.
 Prior to my studies at Boston University, I received my undergraduate degree at the University of Maryland where I also worked for two years as a full-time research coordinator in the Neurocognitive Development Lab.
 I also have certificates in Successful Interviewing, Interview and Resume Writing, and Personal Branding from the University of Maryland and the University of Virginia, respectively.

 In addition to my work as a student I'm also heavily involved in the Miss America organization, writing a YA fantasy novel, and a professional tv binger.
 Right now I've been obsessed with "The White Queen" series on Netflix.
-I also am a self-proclaimed caffeine-addicted queen and love wasting time on Pinterest and Tok Tok!
+I also am a self-proclaimed caffeine-addicted queen and love wasting time on Pinterest and Tik Tok!
 Needless to say, I keep myself pretty busy.

 Crowns & Coffees is a PhD and Lifestyle Blog sharing tips for graduate school success, advice on self-care and stress management, and all the latest fashion and beauty trends.
 As a first-gen college student, I often feel isolated from others in academia so I started Crowns & Coffees as a resource for and a way to connect with other students!
 Blogs on Crowns & Coffees include grad school tips, self-care, pageant news/updates, fashion, and more!